metta-systems/libsss/doc/spec.md

 INIT,USID,FIN
 ```

- * FIN bit does not add any fields to the frame header.
+ * `FIN` bit does not add any fields to the frame header.
- * INIT bit adds two LSIDs in sender space - parent LSID and NSID.
+ * `INIT` bit adds two LSIDs in sender space - parent LSID and NSID (New Stream ID).
- * USID bit adds full half-stream ID of the USID.
+ * `USID` bit adds full half-stream ID of the USID.
- * OFFSET bits add between 0 and 8 bytes offset.
+ * `OFFSET` bits add between 0 and 8 bytes offset.
- * DATA LENGTH bit adds 2 bytes of data size.
+ * `DATA LENGTH` bit adds 2 bytes of data size.

 [edit header here](http://www.asciidraw.com/#717654329840973968/875838298)